pre63/pbn/content/hilltopsnewspaper.com/articles/virtual-reality-classrooms-educations-future.md

 Of course, challenges abound.
 Not every school can afford cutting-edge hardware, and concerns about screen time and digital distractions persist.
 Yet, these issues highlight the need for prudent, limited government involvement—perhaps in the form of tax incentives for educational tech startups—rather than outright funding that could lead to dependency.
 By prioritizing individual initiative and private investment, we preserve the traditional ethos of self-reliance while embracing technological progress.

 ![Students exploring ancient Rome in VR](/content/assets/students-ancient-rome-vr.jpg)
-*Caption: Young learners traverse the Forum in ancient Rome, bringing history to life through virtual reality and fostering a deeper appreciation for cultural heritage.*
+*Young learners traverse the Forum in ancient Rome, bringing history to life through virtual reality and fostering a deeper appreciation for cultural heritage.*

 ## Analyzing the Global Impact: Evidence from the Field